Connect with People Outside your Organization in Mio Universal Channels

 And when your external business contacts use that same platform, you can utilize shared channels or guest access.

 But what happens when you need to chat with people outside your organization who use a different team collaboration app?

 That’s why we created Mio Universal Channels to improve intercompany collaboration.

 Universal channels allow you to stay in one messaging tool and chat with your external business contacts as if they were a colleague.

 By enabling clients, freelancers, and suppliers to chat in universal channels, everyone can collaborate together, share files, reply to threads, and edit messages—all from their tool of choice.

-Universal Channels are officially available today to install for Microsoft Teams, Slack and Webex Teams.
+Universal Channels are available to install for Microsoft Teams, Slack, and Webex Teams.

 What is a universal channel?

 The difference?
 You can also message people outside of Slack; like those who use Microsoft Teams or Cisco Webex Teams.